dc1992/FluentBoolean/README.md

 FluentBoolean is a set of bool's extension methods.
-WIth this library you can use the fluent interface for the classic boolean's operations (NOT, OR, AND, XOR, NOR, NAND, XNOR)
+With this library you can use the fluent interface for the classic boolean's operations (NOT, OR, AND, XOR, NOR, NAND, XNOR)

 Install with [NuGet](https://www.nuget.org/packages/FluentBoolean):
 ``` NuGet